Fish at Tommy Thompson Park

 - Small prey or forage fish such as minnow and shiner species, as well as alewife and rainbow smelt, provide an abundant food source for a range of wildlife that forage and hunt in and around the park.

-The fish community of TTP fulfills many ecological, cultural and economic roles.
+The fish community of Tommy Thompson Park fulfills many ecological, cultural and economic roles.